Noodlesud/Statement-APP/README.md

 Delete their own statements and comments.

-Customize the app’s appearance with light and dark themes.
+Customize the app appearance with light and dark themes.

 View and manage their profile.

 The unique user ID ensures that only the author of a statement or comment can delete it, maintaining user privacy and control.

-Build and Run Instructions
+🛠️ Build and Run Instructions

 Prerequisites

+Ensure you have the following installed and configured:

-Flutter SDK installed (version 3.0 or later).
+Flutter SDK (version 3.0 or later).

 Dart SDK.

-Firebase project configured.
+A Firebase project.

 An IDE such as Visual Studio Code or Android Studio.